 Be sure that you know that it is ok to not leave the radio tuned to Christmas carols.
 It is also just fine to rent movies that are not related to the holidays.
 Comedies are usually a hit!
 For that matter, go see a live comedy show!

 I have friends that go out to eat at least 2x/week during the holidays at restaurants that do not have lots of Christmas decorations.
 It just provides a break from the glitzy influence.

 Be patient with your loved ones.
 Remember, they are susceptible to the above dynamics just like you.
 If there is some conflict, it’s ok, and it’s normal; very often, conflict is simply a way to blow off some steam before it gets out of hand, and people are able to move beyond it rather quickly.
 If apologies are needed, make them, then move on.
 If somebody apologizes to you, accept it and reassure them that all is forgiven, then get back to some fun times.

 Be willing to schedule a visit with your counselor, or schedule a few more than usual.
 It’ll get you out of the house, and provide you with a safe place to vent.
-If you are traveling and your therapist is available for Skype or Telephonic sessions (I provide this), you can take advantage of the convenient method.
+If you are traveling and your therapist is available for Skype or Telephonic sessions (I provide this), you can take advantage of this more convenient method.
 Just be sure you have enough privacy.
-I do not suggest going for a drive and doing your session via blue booth while driving.
+I do not suggest going for a drive and doing your session.
 It’s not safe.
 You may sit in a parking lot though and do this, but if things feel emotional during the session, collect yourself before driving.

 Maintain some normal routines to keep you grounded.
 It may be watching Wheel of Fortune at 6:30, or it may be doing the laundry on Sunday at 2:00; just something that is familiar and helps you stay grounded.